-- 1. Completion of 120 credit hours - 2.
-Overall cumulative GPA of 2.0 or higher - 3.
-Meet resident credit requirements - 4.
-Complete 36 credit hours of major coursework - 5.
-A minimum of 21 credit hours must be taken in a specific concentration - 6.
-Complete a minimum of 40 upper division credit hours
+- Completion of 120 credit hours - Overall cumulative GPA of 2.0 or higher - Meet resident credit requirements - Complete 36 credit hours of major coursework, which include: - A minimum of 21 credit hours must be selected from one Professional Studies specialty area and include the required courses below. - The remaining 15 credit hours may crossover to and be selected from other specialty areas. - Complete a minimum of 40 upper division credit hours

-Required Courses/Assessments
+Required Courses